-Coplinghee Ranee and the Dancing-woman to the Madura Tinivelly country, and the Sowkar's wife to very, very far beyond that, even the land where her husband lived, and whence she had first started on her journey.
+Then these three women returned to their own homes; Coplinghee Ranee and the Dancing-woman to the Madura Tinivelly country, and the Sowkar's wife to very, very far beyond that, even the land where her husband lived, and whence she had first started on her journey.

-But, on their return, all their friends only laughed at them, and the Sowkar said to his wife, "I cannot see much good in your mad twelve years' journey; you only come back looking like a beggar, and all the world laughs at you."

-"I don't care," she answered; "I have seen Mahadeo, and eaten of the mango, and I shall have a child."
+But, on their return, all their friends only laughed at them, and the Sowkar said to his wife, 'I cannot see much good in your mad twelve years' journey; you only come back looking like a beggar, and all the world laughs at you.'-'I don't care,' she answered; 'I have seen Mahadeo, and eaten of the mango, and I shall have a child.'
 And within a while it came to pass that there was born to the Sowkar and his wife a little son, and on the very same day Coplinghee Ranee had a daughter, and the Nautch woman had a daughter.

 Then were they all very happy, and sent everywhere to tell their friends the good news; and each gave, according to her power, a great feast to the poor, as a thank-offering to Mahadeo, who had been merciful to them.
-And the Sowkar's wife called her son "Koila," \ in memory of the mango stone; and the Nautch woman called her daughter "Moulee;" † and the little Princess was named Chandra Bai,‡ for she was as fair and beautiful as the white moon.
+And the Sowkar's wife called her son 'Koila,' in memory of the mango stone; and the Nautch woman called her daughter 'Moulee;' and the little Princess was named Chandra Bai, for she was as fair and beautiful as the white moon.

 Chandra Ranee was very beautiful, the most beautiful child in all that country, so pretty and delicately made that everybody, when they saw her, loved her.
-She was born, moreover, with, on her ancles, two of the most costly anclets that ever were seen.
-They were made of gold and very precious stones, dazzling to look at, like the
+She was born, moreover, with, on her ankles, two of the most costly anklets that ever were seen.
+They were made of gold and very precious stones, dazzling to look at, like the sun.

-\ He of the mango stone.

-† From the sweet mango pulp.

-† Or, The Moon Lady.

-sun.
 No one had ever seen any like them before.

+&lt;sup>1 He of the Mango Stone.
+From the sweet mango pulp.
+Or, The Moon Lady.

 Every day as the baby grew, these bangles grew, and round them were little bells, which tinkled when any one came near.
 Chandra's parents were very happy and proud, and sent for all the wise men in the kingdom to tell her fortune.
-But the most learned Brahmin of them all, when he saw her, said, "This child must be sent out of the country at once, for if she stays in it she will destroy all the land with fire, and burn it utterly."
+But the most learned of the Brahmans, when he saw her, said, 'This child must be sent out of the country at once, for if she stays in it she will destroy all the land with fire, and burn it utterly.'

-The Rajah, at hearing these words, was very angry, and said to the Brahmin, "I will cut off your head, for you tell lies and not the truth."
-The Brahmin answered, "Cut off my head if you will, but it is the truth I speak, and no lie.
-If you do not believe me, let a little wool be fetched, and put it upon the child, that you may know my words are true."
+The Rajah, at hearing these words, was very angry, and said to the Brahman, 'I will cut off your head, for you tell lies and not the truth.'
+The Brahman answered, 'Cut off my head if you will, but it is the truth I speak, and no lie.
+If you do not believe me, let a little wool be fetched, and put it upon the child, that you may know my words are true.'

-So they fetched some wool and laid it upon the baby, and no sooner had they done so, than it all blazed up and burnt till not a bit was left, and it scorched the hands of the attendants.
+So they fetched some wool and laid it upon the baby, and no sooner had they done so, than it all blazed up and burned till not a bit was left, and it scorched the hands of the attendants.